-Professor Ralph’s scholarship focuses on the intersection of law and narrative.
-Her work has appeared in Washington Law Review, Nevada Law Journal, and the Yale Journal of Law & the Humanities.
-Her article Narrative-Erasing Procedure won the 2018 Penny Pether Award for Law and Language Scholarship.
+A leading voice in the national conversation on legal writing, Dean Ralph’s scholarship focuses on the intersection of law and narrative.
+Her work has appeared or is forthcoming in Boston College Law Review, Washington Law Review, Nevada Law Journal, and the Yale Journal of Law & the Humanities.
+Her article “Narrative-Erasing Procedure” won the 2018 Penny Pether Award for Law and Language Scholarship.